Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

   * From the ConcoctionsController: render status: :not_found (Make sure to incorporate this into the JS file!)
   * I might use this image: https://pixabay.com/vectors/monitor-404-error-problem-page-1350918/
   * Also, here's how to merge a branch with a commit message: https://stackoverflow.com/questions/15006554/git-merge-branch-and-use-meaningful-merge-commit-message
+    * Update: That won't work, due to fast-forwarding.
+This explains it: https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---ff

 4. Build out the route, form, button, JS, etc. for creating and displaying a new concoction
   * That form will be shown by default, with the "New Concoction" button disabled.